Staincross

 Staincross is a village in South Yorkshire, England, on the border with West Yorkshire.
-Historically part of the West Riding of Yorkshire, it formed part of the defunct Barnsley West and Penistone borough constituency, following the Boundary Commission for England's report on South Yorkshire's Parliamentary constituencies in 2004 and the subsequent inquiry in 2005, it is now part of the Barnsley Central borough constituency.
-The population now falls within the Darton East ward of the Metropolitan Borough of Barnsley.
+Historically part of the West Riding of Yorkshire, the population now falls within the Darton East ward of the Metropolitan Borough of Barnsley.
 The village also gave its name to the Staincross wapentake in the West Riding of Yorkshire.
 It is situated about 3 mi from Barnsley, and 8 mi from Wakefield.